rikosintie/Discovery/docs/Using_PowerShell.md

 The `function Invoke-CsvLensWithArgs` creates an alias for csvlens that automatically adds the `--color-columns` and `--no-headers` needed to view the device inventory files.

 !!! note
-    On Mac/Linux, use `csvlens --color-columns --no-headers @args` instead of `csvlens.exe --color-columns --no-headers @args`
+    If you installed PowerShell On Mac/Linux, use `csvlens --color-columns --no-headers @args` instead of `csvlens.exe --color-columns --no-headers @args`

 The line `Set-Alias -Name cl -Value Invoke-CsvLensWithArgs`, builds the alias.
 In this case, typing `cl` invokes the alias.